Welcome to the Leaseholder Library

 - First resort: Developers and cladding/external wall system manufacturers;

-- Second resort: Freeholders/building owners (those with qualifying leaseholders only), subject to an affordability test (which will commence 20th July 2022);
+- Second resort: Freeholders/building owners, subject to an affordability test (which will commence 20th July 2022);

 More information on the Leaseholder Protections and cost caps under the Building Safety Bill can be found on the Government website here; you may also find this FAQ page useful to help answer any other queries you have.